Individualized Peer Tutoring

-- Meeting with the course instructor during office hours
+- Meeting with course instructor during office hours.

-t is possible that a there may be no available tutoring appointments available at the time of your search.
+It is possible that there may be no available tutoring appointments available at the time of your search.
 Please understand that our tutors are current Butler students who are also balancing challenging schedules.
-Check back to TMS for updated availability on a weekly basis.
+Check back in Navigate on a weekly basis for updated availability.

 No. Individualized Peer Tutoring allows a student to meet one-on-one with a peer tutor.

-Peer tutors are currently enrolled Butler students who have demonstrated exceptional grasp of course material.
-Our tutors have been recommended by their instructors.
-Tutors must demonstrate the following qualifications:
+Tutors are current Butler students who have demonstrated exceptional grasp of course material.
+Tutors have been recommended by their instructors and must demonstrate the following qualifications:

 Students benefit the most when they request tutoring early and commit to meeting with that tutor regularly throughout the semester.
-In most cases, tutoring is limited to 1-2 sessions per week.
+Tutoring is limited to 1-2 sessions per week.

-Individualized Peer Tutoring is intended to be a supplement to other support services available (e.g., departmental study tables, instructor office hours).
-It is not intended to replace the classroom learning experience but is designed to help students who need additional assistance with understanding course content.
+Individualized Peer Tutoring is intended to be a supplement to other support services available (e.g., Study Tables, instructor office hours).
+It is not intended to replace the classroom learning experience.
+It is designed to help students who need additional assistance with understanding course content.

 Yes.
-Tutors expect that you come to your sessions with your course materials and specific questions that you have regarding challenging material.
+Tutors expect that you come to your sessions with your course materials and specific questions regarding challenging material.
 Read the following resource for more information on preparing for a tutoring session: Preparing for a Tutoring Session.

 Butler University professors should always be a student’s first tutor.
 Small class sizes allow for instructors to engage in individualized teaching with each of their students.
 Office hours are a fantastic way to learn directly from your instructor.
 Often peer tutoring is not needed because Butler instructors are available and willing to work directly with their students.
 If a student believes that additional support is needed to learn the material, then tutoring as an option should be discussed with the course instructor.